 \section{Abstract}

 This work is dedicated to the construction of a new motivic homotopy theory for (log) schemes, generalizing Morel-Voevodsky's (un)stable $\mathbb{A}^1$-homotopy category.
-Our setting can be used to represent log topological Hochschild and cyclic homology, as well as algebraic $K$-theory of regular schemes, and to realize the cyclotomic trace as a morphism between motivic spectra.
-Among the applications, a generalized framework of oriented cohomology theories allows us to produce new residue sequences for (topological) Hochschild, periodic and cyclic homology of classical schemes, to compute $\THH$ and variants of Grassmannians, and to define a new version of algebraic cobordism.

-Finally, we give a construction of a log \'etale stable realization functor, as well as a Kato-Nakayama realization functor, which are of independent interest for applications in log geometry.
+Our framework can be used to represent log topological Hochschild and cyclic homology, as well as algebraic $K$-theory of regular schemes.
+Additionally, we can realize the cyclotomic trace as a morphism between motivic spectra.
+Among our applications, we provide a generalized framework of oriented cohomology theories that enables us to produce new residue sequences for (topological) Hochschild, periodic, and cyclic homology of classical schemes.
+We also compute $\THH$ and its variants for Grassmannians, and we define a new version of algebraic cobordism.
+Finally, we give a construction of a log \'etale stable realization functor, as well as a Kato-Nakayama realization functor, which is of independent interest for applications in log geometry.